EllianCarlos/EllianCarlos/README.md

 ### Hi there 👋

 I'm a web developer and information systems student in Brazil.
 I am passionate about math, computer science and science!
-I love participating in any type of competition and I love to start projects, somtimes I even complete ones.
+I love participating in any type of competition and I love to start projects, sometimes I even get to finish one of them.

 📫 If you want to reach me out, just e-mail me at elliancarlos@gmail.com.